-For the quarter ended March 31, 2018, the Group incurred a net loss of \$2.7 million, with operating activities from continued operations generating a \$0.9 million cash flow deficiency.
-At March 31, 2018, the Group of continued operations had unrestricted cash of \$2 million, current assets of \$5.7 million and a cumulative deficiency \$15.3 million.
+For the quarter ended June 30, 2018, the Group incurred a net loss of \$2.5 million, with operating activities from continued operations generating a \$3 million cash flow deficiency.
+At June 30, 2018, the Group of continued operations had unrestricted cash of \$0.4 million, current assets of \$4.2 million and a cumulative deficiency \$11.8 million.

 On January 25, 2018, the Company's wholly owned German subsidiary commenced a voluntary structured insolvency process.
 An Administrator has been appointed who has engaged a Merger and Acquisition specialist to conduct an orderly sale process.
-As such, the Litarion assets and liabilities were reclassified as discontinued operations and carried at net realizable value for the quarter ended December 31, 2017 and as effective control was lost on January 25, 2018, the subsidiary was not consolidated for the quarter ended March 31, 2018 and the net carrying amount was reflected as a liability of \$5,398 on the balance sheet as Net Liabilities (Assets) held for sale and carried at net realizable value.
-The gain or loss will be recognized to profit or loss once the sale process is completed.
-(Refer note 3)
+As such, the Litarion assets and liabilities were reclassified as discontinued operations and carried at net realizable value for the quarter ended December 31, 2017 and as effective control was lost on January 25, 2018, the subsidiary was not consolidated from quarter ended March 31, 2018 and the net carrying amount of \$5,105 was reflected on the balance sheet as Net Liabilities (Assets) held for sale and carried at net realizable value.

-Notes to the Condensed Interim Consolidated Financial Statements (Expressed in thousands of U.S. dollars, except where otherwise indicated) Six months period ended March 31, 2018 and 2017 (Unaudited)
+Notes to the Condensed Interim Consolidated Financial Statements (Expressed in thousands of U.S. dollars, except where otherwise indicated) Nine months period ended June 30, 2018 and 2017 (Unaudited)